SIMPLYBOYS/orinex_proxy/README.md

 ## How to Using it

-launch mock-server which open 8000 for tcp and 8080 for http protocol
+launch mock-server which open 3000 for http protocol

 ```go
 cd mock_server